How to use Astrophotography mode on a Pixel

 2. Swipe right and choose the Night Sight icon.

-3. Tap the shutter button, and You'll have five seconds to put your phone down with it facing the night sky.
+3. Put your Pixel down, and your Pixel switches to Astrophotography, but you need to press the shutter button for the process to begin.
 It will be no more than four minutes.
 You can also stop the countdown early if you don't have time to wait for it to finish.

 You can also use the time-lapse feature when using Astrophotography mode.
 To turn this on, go to the camera app's settings.
 The feature is on by default, but here are the steps just in case you turned it off and can't remember the steps to enable it again.